Erdős–Bacon number: Actors

+4

+Canadian actor Albert M. Chan has Erdős–Bacon number of 4.
+He co-authored a peer-reviewed paper on orthogonal frequency-division multiplexing, giving him an Erdős number of 3.
+Chan appeared alongside Kevin Bacon in Patriots Day, giving him a Bacon number of 1.

+6

-Danica McKellar, who played Winnie Cooper in The Wonder Years, has an Erdős–Bacon number of 6.
+American actress Danica McKellar, who played Winnie Cooper in The Wonder Years, has an Erdős–Bacon number of 6.
 While an undergraduate at the University of California, Los Angeles, McKellar coauthored a mathematics paper with Lincoln Chayes, who via his wife Jennifer Tour Chayes has an Erdős number of 3, giving McKellar one of 4.
 Having worked with Margaret Easley, McKellar has a Bacon number of 2.